Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 We first need an elliptic curve with CM by $K$.
-Recall that choosing an elliptic curve is equivalent to choosing a lattice in $\C$ by the Uniformization Theorem, and so the simplest way to choose an elliptic curve with CM by $K$ is to choose the lattice generated by $\O_K$.
-This lattice will automatically be closed under multiplication (i.e. closed under homothety) by elements of $\O_K$.
-Let $\alpha$ be the quadratic imaginary integer such that $\alpha$ is in the fundamental domain (in the modular forms sense) and such that $\O_K = \Z[\alpha]$, and so our lattice of choice is $\Lambda := \Z + \Z\alpha$.
-To be more explicit, if $K = \Q(\sqrt{-d})$, then Note that in the second case, we could have equivalently chosen $\alpha = \frac{1 + \sqrt{-d}}{2}$; we chose the element we did so that $\alpha$ is a third root of unity in the case $d = 3$.
+Recall that choosing an elliptic curve is equivalent to choosing a lattice in $\C$ by the Uniformization Theorem, so the simplest way to choose an elliptic curve with CM by $K$ is to choose the lattice $\Lambda = \O_K$.
+This lattice will automatically be closed under multiplication by elements of $\O_K$, so $\C/\O_K$ will have CM by $K$.